mit-quest/cloud-notes/README.md

 ## Getting Started (Local)
 1. Place all Jupyter notebooks and code dependencies in the workspace folder.
-2. run `./local-execute.sh` whih will launch a Jupyter server inside a docker continer.
+2. Run `./local-execute.sh`.
+This will launch a Jupyter server inside a docker container on your local machine.

 > **__NOTE__**: Any changes you make in the container should be reflected on the local machine.